-For 2021, the scheme has been expanded to cover students in any year of diploma or undergraduate study.
-You must be enrolled and participating fully in a recognised course at Level 4 or above leading to a career in eye health.
+In 2021, the scheme was expanded to cover students in any year of diploma or undergraduate study, enrolled on a recognised course at Level 4 or above leading to a career in eye health.

 The scheme is competitive and applications can only be accepted in the prescribed form during the application period from October to December each year.
-To apply now click here.
-To read the guidance notes, click Bursary Scheme Guidance Notes 2021-22.
+Guidance for 2022/23 will appear here in late November 2022.

 We are sorry but we cannot consider emails or letters asking for help or hardship grants outside the terms of the bursary scheme and we will not be able to answer questions about the 2022/23 bursary scheme.
 Once the Trustees have set the criteria, full details will be sent to all academic departments across the UK and published on this webpage.

 Information on the bursary scheme is distributed via all universities and optical training institutions in the UK, as well as being advertised here on the website and on Twitter (@spectaclemakers).

 The Spectacle Makers’ Charity has a Professional Development Award Scheme (previously the Travel Award Scheme) for ophthalmologists in training.
 This is the way we help ophthalmologists who are postgraduate, qualified doctors studying in the UK and who would not qualify for our undergraduate bursary scheme.

 We will consider making awards worth up to £1,000 to cover the costs of international fellowships or presenting research findings via posters or presentations at national and international conferences such as ARVO, ESCRS etc.